Fred Archer (jockey): Death

 The death of his wife was a factor.
 "Poor Nellie!
 She was my glory, my pride, my life, my all," he had earlier told a friend.
 "She was taken from me at the very moment that my happiness did really seem to me to be so great and complete as to leave nothing else in this world that I could wish for."
 He was also £30,000 in debt on his betting, exacerbated by having heavily backed St Mirin.
 He had reportedly not been his "old self" for the past year.

 The gun had been bought because Falmouth House was in an exposed location and he had had trouble with housebreakers.

 He was buried in Newmarket cemetery on 12 November.
 Wreaths were sent by the Duke of Westminster and the Prince of Wales.
 His burial plot can be found there to the right of the chapel.

 He left a fortune of £66,662 (equal to about £ million today) to his only daughter, the inheritance being looked after by trustees during her minority.
 At one time, he was rumoured to be worth £250,000.
 Some of his effects are now on display at the National Horseracing Museum, including the gun with which he shot himself.

 News of Archer's death reached far beyond racing.
 In London, special editions of the evening newspapers were issued, with crowds queuing in Fleet Street to buy them, and omnibuses stopped to allow commuters to read the billboards.
 The adoration the public showed for him was close to that shown for Diana, Princess of Wales over a century later.

 He was survived by his second child, Nellie, who was brought up by her grandparents in the Newmarket area.
 She married shipping magnate Max Tosetti in 1911.

 Legacy

 Archer's life has been fictionalised in two books: The Tinman's Farewell by Michael Tanner and Just One More Smile by his great-granddaughter Diana Foster.

+His death is the subject of Peter Lovesey's "Bertie and the Tinman', in which the Prince of Wales, dissatisfied with the coroner's verdict, sets out to investigate the death.

 His ghost is said to ride a light grey horse over Newmarket Heath.